-Everyone has the right to make decisions about what medical treatments or procedures to accept.
-This ‘principle of autonomy’ is protected under Article 8 of the European Convention on Human Rights.
+The basic position is that every adult has the right to decide whether or not to accept a medical treatment or procedure.
+This ‘principle of autonomy’ is protected under the common law of England, Wales, and Scotland, as well as under Article 8 of the European Convention on Human Rights.

-Midwives and doctors will often focus on one specific risk and ignore other repercussions (risks and other consequences such as the impact on your birth choices) which may be very important to you.
+Midwives and doctors will often focus on one specific risk and not discuss other repercussions (risks and other consequences such as the impact on your birth choices) that may be very important to you.
 It is up to you – and not to your doctor, midwife or anyone else – to decide which risks matter and what level of risk is acceptable.

 For any decision, it can be helpful to use the “BRAIN” approach – making sure that you understand the benefits and repercussions of whatever is being recommended, and what the alternatives are (including doing nothing), then asking yourself how you feel about all that.